 - genetics and heritable disorders.

-If you are a current University of Wisconsin‐Madison student, contact your academic department to arrange clinical training opportunities at the Waisman Center.
+If you are a current University of Wisconsin‐Madison student, contact your academic department to arrange clinical training or observation opportunities at the Waisman Center.
 Students from other colleges and universities may also pursue field placements at the Waisman Center as individually arranged by the students’ program faculty.